-The school has close contact with Community Paediatric Services, resulting in good communication and care.
-We also have good links with the OT & Speech & Language Therapy services and referrals can be made in order for school to act upon their advice.
+The school has close contact with Community Paediatric Services, OT & Speech & Language Therapy services and referrals can be made in order for school to act upon their advice.

 Termly pastoral meetings are organised to discuss a child's welfare and well-being.